Many-Body Localization in the Age of Classical Computing: Status of MBL

 Since the introduction of the scaling theory of localization~\cite{Abrahams79}, it was understood that the 2D Anderson model remains localized at any disorder strength $W$.
-Nevertheless, early numerical studies of the model, e.g.~\cite{Edwards72, Licciardello75}, found a regime of disorder strengths at which eigenstates of the model appeared to be delocalized.
+Nevertheless, early numerical studies of the model, e.g.,~\cite{Edwards72, Licciardello75}, found a regime of disorder strengths at which eigenstates of the model appeared to be delocalized.
 In contrast, a diagrammatic approach of \cite{Vollhardt80Diagrammatic}, relevant for a weak disorder, predicts the breakdown of transport due to interference corrections at a lengthscale which, for asymptotically small $W$, must behave like $\xi \propto e^{a/W^2}$, where $a$ is a constant.
 The lengthscale $\xi$ is identified, within the self-consistent theory of localization, with the localization length of the 2D Anderson model~\cite{lee1985disordered}.
-This is due to the fact that the $\beta$ function has a {\it double zero} rather than a simple zero at the critical point.
+This is due to the fact that the $\beta$ function has a {\it double zero} rather than a simple zero at the critical point\footnote{At simple zero $\beta(\overline X) = 0$ and $d \beta(\overline X)/d \overline X \neq 0$.
+At double zero $\beta(\overline X) = 0$ and $d \beta(\overline X)/d\overline X =0$.}.
 This is the way the RG captures the effects of divergent series of weak-localization corrections.
 Numerical analysis of 2D Anderson model, relying on a direct extraction of the localization length~\cite{MacKinnon81}, or, recently, on a study of the average gap ratio $\overline r$~\cite{Suntajs23}, suggests a single-parameter scaling with the length scale $\xi' \propto e^{a'/W^{\mu'}}$, with $\mu'\approx 1$ for the accessible system sizes.
 While a gradual adherence of the numerical results to the perturbative prediction (which becomes exact as $W\to0$) can be observed~\cite{Lee13honeycomb}, the Anderson model in 2D is an important reference point for studies of the localization transitions.
-It shows that data collapses over even seemingly wide intervals of $L$ may yield the spurious value of the exponent $\mu'=1$.
+It shows that data collapses over even seemingly wide intervals of $L$ may yield the unconventional value of the exponent $\mu'=1$.
 The delocalized-localized crossover can be interpreted, via \eqref{eq:WcL}, as an unconventional transition which is getting sharper with increasing $L$, but eventually the delocalized phase shrinks to a point, $\widetilde{W}_{C}(L) \stackrel{ L \to \infty }{\longrightarrow} 0$.
 In some sense, explained by the work of \cite{vanoni2023renormalization}, the Anderson model in 2D shares a similarity with the Anderson model on random regular graphs, since in both cases the critical point coincides with one of the ``gaussian fixed points" (localized or ergodic).
-In 2D it is the ergodic fixed point, in the random regular graphs it is the localized fixed point.
+In 2D it is the ergodic fixed point\footnote{For 2D Anderson model, at the ergodic fixed point the fractal dimension $D_1$ (see Sec.~\ref{subsec:wave-fun}) is equal to unity, and the $\beta$ function can be expanded around the $D_1=1$ fixed point as $\beta(D_1) = -(1-D_1)^2$ \cite{altshuler2024renormalization}.}, in the random regular graphs it is the localized fixed point.
 In both cases larger than power-law critical lengths emerge since a `naive' analysis based on a simple zero of the beta function must fail.
 Both cases need to be treated using a more complex scaling analysis, and this is a cautionary tale for the studies of MBL as well.